-MEng Electrical and Energy Engineering, School of Electronic, Electrical and Computer Engineering
+MEng Electrical and Energy Engineering, School of Electronic, Electrical and Systems Engineering

 "The lectures are really hands on and we have lots of time in the laboratories to put into practice what we have learnt."